-Chris is the Chief Investment Officer and a Managing Partner of Syncona Investment Management Ltd. Chris is a member of the boards of 3 Syncona Portfolio companies, NightstaRx Limited, Freeline Therapeutics Limited and Gyroscope Therapeutics Limited.
+Chris is the Chief Investment Officer and a Managing Partner of Syncona Investment Management Ltd. Chris is a member of the boards of three Syncona Portfolio companies, NightstaRx Limited, Freeline Therapeutics Limited and Gyroscope Therapeutics Limited.
 Previously, he was a partner of Apposite Capital LLP, a venture and growth capital company focused on the healthcare and life science sector.
 During his time at Apposite, he was involved in a number of investments, which included Ambit Biosciences (acquired by Daiichi Sankyo), Convergence Pharmaceuticals (acquired by Biogen-Idec), Birdrock and the acquisition of a portfolio of nine US healthcare companies which included Zonare Medical Systems (acquired by Mindray) and Ulthera (acquired by Merz).
 Before Apposite, Chris had roles with Bioscience Managers Ltd, Neptune Investment Management Ltd and as a medicinal chemist in the pharmaceutical industry.
-Chris holds a degree in Natural Sciences and a PhD in Organic Chemistry, both from Cambridge University.
+Chris holds a degree in Natural Sciences and a PhD in Organic Chemistry, both from Cambridge University

 Iain joined Cambridge Enterprise in 2003.
 He manages the Life Science team that has a strong track record of spin out formation and licensing with a significant portfolio including alemtuzumab (Lemtrada) and spin-outs Mission Therapeutics, Cambridge Epigenetix, XO1 Therapeutics (sold to Janssen Pharmaceuticals), Z-factor and Phoremost.
 He led the Cambridge–GSK open innovation drug discovery initiative based at the SBC and was the Cambridge lead for the Apollo Therapeutics Fund.

 David Kavanagh is the Professor of Complement Therapeutics at the National Renal Complement Therapeutics Centre (NRCTC).
 The NRCTC is a combined clinical, diagnostic and treatment centre for the complement mediated diseases: atypical haemolytic uraemic syndrome (aHUS) and C3 glomerulopathy.
 All patients in England treated with eculizumab for these diseases are managed through the NRCTC.
 His University research group has been at the forefront of defining the role of complement in renal disease and is fully integrated with the NRCTC to provide rapid translational benefits to patients.
 David moved to Newcastle to start his own lab in 2008 with a Wellcome Trust Fellowship following a Kidney Research UK Fellowship at the University of Edinburgh.
 He was previously a Fellow at Washington University School of Medicine, St. Louis.
 He graduated in Medicine and Immunology from the University of Glasgow in 1998 and obtained his PhD from Newcastle University in 2006.
 For his work defining the role of complement in aHUS, he was awarded the Renal Association’s Young Investigator (Raine) award.
 Additionally, he runs a glomerulonephritis and vasculitis clinic at Freeman hospital.
-He is chairman of the aHUS rare disease working group, an executive committee member of Complement UK.
+He is chairman of the aHUS rare disease working group, an executive committee member of Complement UK

 Gyroscope Therapeutics Ltd is developing cutting edge, genetically-defined therapies for the treatment of eye diseases linked to an unbalanced complement systemView More +

-Gyroscope was founded to explore the convergence of advancements made in the understanding of the complement system’s impact on eye disease, the genetic basis of Age-related Macular Degeneration (AMD) and gene therapy as a mode of treatment delivery.View More +
+Gyroscope was founded to explore the convergence of advancements made in the understanding of the complement system’s impact on eye disease, the genetic basis of Age-related Macular Degeneration (AMD) and gene therapy as a mode of sustained treatment delivery.View More +